-From 2018, energy from fuel consumption has been included in the data reported.

-Data represents Le Grove Office only.
-Le Grove Serviced Residences was closed for renovation from December 2016 to July 2018.

-\\ Operations of Ingensys is added upon acquisition by CBM in 2019.
+- # From 2018, energy from fuel consumption has been included in the data reported. - Data represents Le Grove Office only.
+Le Grove Serviced Residences was closed for renovation from December 2016 to July 2018. - Operations of Ingensys is added upon acquisition by CBM in 2019.

-Integrated Building Sustainable for Value Cities and Creation Communities
+Introduction and Leadership Statements Integrated Strategy for Value Creation Building

+Sustainable

+Cities and

+Communities

-Shaping a Creating Fair Safe Shared and Inclusive Economic Workplace and Social Value
+Reducing Environmental Impact Shaping a Fair, Safe and Inclusive Workplace Creating Shared Economic and Social Value Annexes